OpenGene/fastp/README.md

 ```

 # citation
-You can cite fastp's bioRxiv paper:
+`fastp` paper has been accepted by ECCB 2018 conference and will be published in `Bioinformatics` journal.
+Before it's final publication, you can cite fastp's bioRxiv paper:

 Shifu Chen, Yanqing Zhou, Yaru Chen, Jia Gu. fastp: an ultra-fast all-in-one FASTQ preprocessor. bioRxiv 274100; doi: https://doi.org/10.1101/274100